Avnet/MaaXBoard-OSM93-HUB/Development/MaaXBoard_OSM93_A0/Bring-Up/README.md

 2. Silkscreen of the debug console shows M33 and A33.
 This is an error, A33 should be A55.

 3. Observed reduced data rate mode on Eth_A port while connected.
 No scripts/commands running that caused entry into this mode.

+4. Yocto image build doesn't appear to be a "full" distribution built image
+ - Missing key libraries for CV2 support (opencv)
+ - Missing modules to support wireless initialization